nushell/nushell.github.io/commands/docs/find.md

 ```

-Search for a term in a string
+Search and highlight text for a term in a string
 ```nu
 > 'Cargo.toml' | find toml
 Cargo.toml